Medical Research Fellows Program

 Each mentor is limited to two Medical Fellow applicants in the annual competition.

-You can have a co-mentor if your research plan crosses area of expertise, or if your primary mentor is more junior and a senior co-mentor would strengthen the research training experience.
+A student can have a co-mentor if her or his research plan crosses several areas of expertise, or if the primary mentor is more junior and a senior co-mentor would strengthen the research training experience.